COMP1005/COMP1005old2.github.io/episodes/prac01.md

 ::::::::::::::::::::::::::::::::::::: objectives

-- Define and use control structures in Python
 - Continue to use key commands in the Linux operating system
+- Request user input in Python
+- Create and work with variables and values of different types
+- Define and use control structures
-- Use Python in a Linux environment to model simple systems
+- Use Python to model simple systems

 ::::::::::::::::::::::::::::::::::::::::::::::::